Azure/azure-powershell/src/Peering/Peering/help/Get-AzPeeringLocation.md

 ```

 ## DESCRIPTION
-Gets the all the Direct Peering Facilities
+Gets the Peering Facilities where users can connect with ARM.

 ## EXAMPLES